This is a romantic comedy

 Author: Dyani Sabin

 Dyani Sabin is a queer author of speculative fiction, poetry, and science journalism.
-Her work has been published in Strange Horizons, Enchanted Conversations, Vastarien, and Reckoning as well as Popular Science.
-You can find her haunting a cornfield, chasing ghosts on the endangered species list, or on Twitter @DyaniSabin.
+Her work has been published in Strange Horizons, Enchanted Conversations, Reckoning, Vastarien, Vast Chasm, Small Wonders, as well as National Geographic, The Washington Post, and Popular Science.
+You can find her haunting a cornfield, @dyanisabin.bsky.social or at dyanisabin.com.

 Leave a Reply